vlstill/presentations/memics2015/pres.md

 . . .

 *   works well for safety properties
-    *   every counterexample is finite

 . . .

-*   for LTL infinitely delayed flush is a problem
+*   for LTL, infinitely delayed flush is a problem

 ## Infinite Delay Problem {.fragile}